DataDog/datadog-api-client-go/api/v1/datadog/docs/NotebookCreateDataAttributes.md

 ### NewNotebookCreateDataAttributes

-`func NewNotebookCreateDataAttributes(cells []NotebookCellCreateRequest, name string, time NotebookGlobalTime, ) *NotebookCreateDataAttributes`
+`func NewNotebookCreateDataAttributes(cells []NotebookCellCreateRequest, name string, time NotebookGlobalTime) *NotebookCreateDataAttributes`

-NewNotebookCreateDataAttributes instantiates a new NotebookCreateDataAttributes object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewNotebookCreateDataAttributes instantiates a new NotebookCreateDataAttributes object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewNotebookCreateDataAttributesWithDefaults

 `func NewNotebookCreateDataAttributesWithDefaults() *NotebookCreateDataAttributes`

-NewNotebookCreateDataAttributesWithDefaults instantiates a new NotebookCreateDataAttributes object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewNotebookCreateDataAttributesWithDefaults instantiates a new NotebookCreateDataAttributes object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetCells